doughnutts/learn-golang/README.md

     makeSlice      = make([]int, 3, 3)      // Make a slice of length 3 and capacity 3

     map_ = make(map[string]string)          // Declare a map of key: string, value: string pairs
-)
+    // new() allocates memory but is not initialized, zeroed storage
+    // make() allocates memory and initialize, non-zeroed storage )
 ```
 ### Zero values